digitalvectorz/ccarps/Character_Creation.md

 * Epic: 135 points
 * Legendary: 150 points

-*Note:* If a Game Master wants to boost characters, they can add extra rolls to replace lower rolls, increasing the total number attribute points, or provide a number of points that the player may distribute to boost their stats to more closely match the level of the adventure. *See Character Creation Conventions at the end of this section for alternate methods of rolling up characters.*
+*Game Master Note:* If you want to boost characters rank, have the players roll extra dice sets to replace lower rolls, or have players re-roll all ones when rolling primary attributes to increase the total value for attribute points.
+Alternatively, the Game Master can assign a number of points that the player may distribute to boost their stats to more closely match the rank required by the adventure. *See Character Creation Conventions at the end of this section for alternate methods of rolling up characters.*

 ## Primary Attributes ##
 *CCARPS* characters have five Primary Attributes: